Louis-Aime/calendrical-javascript/README.md

    * "auto" (default value): display era part if and only if 1. year is displayed, 2. era of now is not equal to era of formatted date.
    * "never": do not display era, whatever the date and the *era* option may be.
    * "always": display era following *era* option; if this option is undefined, it is deemed "short".
-#### static function
- * unicodeValidDateinCalendar: *this function is deleted*. until ICU version 68, certain dates were not properly interpreted; this function would return *false* in those cases.
-This function is deprecated since the version 68 of ICU is available (even though not all browsers have integrated ICU 68).
 #### methods
  * resolvedOptions(): same as for Intl.DateTimeFormat, eraDisplay is added.
  * displayEra (date): boolean (private function).